What is the procedure regarding purchase orders with expired purpose and /or account codes? [Expand]

 All relevant information entered into the Item long description field on the Purchase Order Requisition webform will be included on the Purchase Order.

 What are pay terms?
 What are UD's typical payment terms?
 [Expand]

-Payment terms specify the period allowed to pay off the amount due on a purchase following receipt of a valid, accurate invoice.
+Payment terms specify the period allowed to pay the amount due on a purchase following receipt of a valid, accurate invoice.
 Payment terms are typically stated in days and may include discount percentages for payment dates in advance of the stated date, e.g. 2% 15 days, net 30 days.
 UD's currently acceptable pay terms are by credit card on shipment and Net 30 days by ACH direct deposit.
 Payment terms should always be negotiated on any purchase and requested up front.
-It is recommended that you contact your Procurement Services buyer before agreeing to any payment terms different from the UD preferred payment terms.
+It is recommended that you contact Procurement Services before agreeing to any payment terms different from the UD preferred payment terms.